tedeh/jayson/README.md

 ## Installation

-Install the latest version of _jayson_ from [npm](https://github.com/isaacs/npm) by running `npm install jayson`.
-Do a global install with `npm install --global jayson` if you want to use the CLI interface from anywhere on your system.
+Install the latest version of _jayson_ from [npm](https://github.com/isaacs/npm) by executing `npm install jayson` in your shell.
+Do a global install with `npm install --global jayson` if you want to use the jayson command line client from anywhere on your system.

 ## Requirements